Seatis/my-teaching-materials/project/hardware/Closed-loop-control/README.md

 - The process variable (PV) will be the measured RPM
 - Calculate the error (SP-PV)
 - Calculate the output value with the proportional gain (P)

+### Closed loop control, PI
+ - Use the pseudocode to pimp your controller
+ - Play with the P, I values (a lot)

+### Advanced tasks:
-- Advanced: Make the P adjustable via UART
+ - Make the P, I values adjustable via UART, play with it

-### Connect all the thing
+- Use Atmel studio data visualiser tool to visualise the controlling parameters

 ## Solution
 [Solution](#)